How it works

-Once the EB2-NIW visa is approved, you, your spouse, and your children under 21 years of age can apply for U.S. permanent residence, otherwise known as a Green Card, from within the United States or at a U.S. consulate of your choosing in your country of residence or birth.
+Once the EB-2 NIW visa is approved, you, your spouse, and your children under 21 years of age may then receive their permanent residence, otherwise known as a Green Card, from within the United States, or you may choose to receive your permanent residence visa abroad via a U.S. consulate or embassy of your choosing.

 Contrary to what many people believe, you don't have to be an Oscar winner or an Einstein in your industry.
 You may, however, qualify if you have a bachelor's degree and at least five years of proven experience from the date of graduation or have a graduate or master's degree in your area of expertise.
 If you do have a postgraduate or master's degree, the 5 years of experience would then not be required.
-If you do not have a formal education, but have been working in your field for at least 10 years and have been recognized as someone of great importance at a state, regional, national, or international level through an award or certificate of recognition, you may also qualify for this visa and Green Card category.
+If you do not have a formal education, but have been working in your field for at least 10 years and have been recognized as someone of great importance within your industry through an award or similar recognition, you may also qualify for this visa and Green Card category.